Family-Based Immigrant Visas (F) for Limited Numbers

 Visa, naturalization and green card issues are regulated by strict rules and should be known in detail.
 USCIS has been declaring the procedures for determining visa availability for applicants waiting to file for employment-based or family-sponsored preference adjustment of status every month.
 Rules for visa regulations are published in monthly bulletins.
 Monthly bulletins, which are revised rules, are carried out together with DOS.

-Visa Bulletin for February 2020 is available online
+Visa Bulletin for April 2021 is Available Online

 They Also Read